svelte-society/sveltesociety.dev/README.md

 # CULT Magazine

 Welcome to our decentralized [cultmagazine.org](https://cultmagazine.org).
-We are a volunteer global network of CULTDAO fans who promote freedom, fairness, education, transparency and love.
+We are a volunteer network of CULTDAO fans flying around our sun on a beautiful planet named earth within a galaxy named Milky Way.
+We promote freedom, fairness, education, transparency and love.
 Everyone is invited to contribute corresponding content via [pull request](https://www.youtube.com/watch?v=8lGpZkjnkt4).
 You can also feel free to raise [issues](https://github.com/michael-spengler/cultmagazine/issues) on this repository if you want to suggest improvement proposals etc.

 ## Inspiration